-At the heart of any punter’s strategy are the odds at which one is going to make a wager.
-If you’re a brand-new punter, then understanding all of the intricacies of odds is a fundamental part of your learning curve.
-It will help you bet smarter, win more, and of course increase your happiness with betting.
-We’ll give you a brief overview of the three main odds systems, which of these systems is the best one for you and then a selection of some of the most important terms you’ll need to become an expert punter in no time.
+How do betting odds work?
+You’ll need to know the answer to this if you plan on making any decent profits from your sports bets.
+If you’re a brand new punter, then understanding how odds work or the theory behind betting odds is a fundamental part of your wagering success.
+It will help you bet smarter, win more, and of course boost your overall profits.
+We’ll give you a brief overview of the three main odds systems, let you know which one of these systems is the best option for you, and then we will provide you with a selection of some of the most important terms you’ll need to understand.

-The whole concept of betting, and odds in itself, is all about the probability of something occurring.
-Odds determine how much money you will make in relation to the amount of money you wager.
+The whole concept of betting odds relates to the probability of something occurring in a sporting event.
+Simply put, odds determine how much money you will make in relation to the amount of money you wager.

 - Most online bookmakers will use at least one of three odds systems.
-These systems are vital when figuring out your bets and budget calculations.
+These systems are help you figure out your bets and budget calculations.

-- Odds are simply the likelihood that a certain event will occur and is the basis of every type of bet you’ll find.
+- Odds are simply the likelihood that a certain occurrence will happen within a sporting event, and it is the basis of every type of bet you’ll find.

 - The odds system will determine how much money you’ll be able to make; as we explain each odds system we’ll give you a practical example to show how you calculate and what it means for your bottom line.

 - Evens, ante-post and starting price are some of the sophisticated bookie terms you’ll see thrown around.
 We’ll help you master the essentials.

 Types of Odds You May Find: Betting odds explained